rayjolt/100-days-of-code/log.md

 **Today's Progress**: Learned more about partial derivatives on Khan Academy, then rewatched Patrick Winston's neural net lecture for the MIT Artificial Intelligence course.

 **Thoughts:** Watching the lecture the second time made a lot more sense than watching it the first time!
 I think the first time was a little more than a year ago, and I had no idea about partial derivatives then.
 Still, I can tell that I still have quite a bit of work to do to be fully mathematically literate at this stuff.

+### Day 29: 18 April 2018

+**Today's Progress**: Watched week two videos for the Coursera ML course, did the linear regression quiz, and started playing around with Octave.

+**Thoughts:** I only got 3/5 on the quiz on my first attempt.
+Both of the ones I got wrong were silly mistakes (forgot a minus sign, and forgot a parameter).
+But that's not the end of the world - I got all of them right on the second attempt.
+Octave seems fun so far - I have a feeling I'm going to enjoy the programming exercises this time.
+Apparently you can do them on Matlab too, but why use that when you can GNU?